Le-Jared/VPN/README.md

 - All messages are encrypted using the AES (Advanced Encryption Standard) algorithm with a secret key.
 - The VPN handles messages of varying sizes by dynamically managing buffer sizes.

-### Usage
-First, start the server:
-'''java Server'''

-The server will start listening for connections on port 6666.

-Next, start the client:

-'''java Client'''

-The client will connect to the server and send an encrypted message.
 ### Limitations
 While this VPN demonstrates the basics of encrypted communication over a network, it is not secure against many types of attacks and should not be used in a real-world application.
 For a secure VPN, use a well-tested library or software package.